hannorein/rebound/docs/integrators.md

 - No variational or test particles are supported (although a particle can have mass 0).
 - MEGNO and other chaos indicators are not supported.
 - WHFast512 always uses democratic heliocentric coordinates.
 Jacobi coordinates are not supported.
 - The timestep needs to be constant and the `exact_finish_time` flag needs to be set to 0.
-To change the timestep, first synchronize the simulation, then call `reb_simulation_reset_integrator()`.
+To change the timestep, first synchronize the simulation, then call `reb_simulation_integrators_reset()`.
 - The masses of all particles need to be constant.
-To change the masses, first synchronize the simulation, then call `reb_simulation_reset_integrator()`.
+To change the masses, first synchronize the simulation, then call `reb_simulation_integrators_reset()`.
 - Additional forces (other than the GR potential) and REBOUNDx are not supported.